 All violations of student conduct will be reported to the Dean of Student Services.
 The person bringing the complaint will complete an incident report.
-A student accused of unacceptable behavior of any degree is entitled to a hearing before the Student Affairs and Academic Standing Committee.
+A student accused of unacceptable will progress through the College's conduct process.
+If, after an investigation of this complaint, the accused student is charged with violating a policy held by the College, which they contest, the accused student is entitled to a hearing before the Student Affairs and Academic Standing Committee (SAASC).
 The committee consists of a faculty member (who acts as chair), an administrator designated by the President and three PCA&D students appointed by the Dean of Students.

 During the investigation of any sexual offense or harassment incident, the College will ensure that both the accused and accuser are afforded the opportunity to have others present during institutional disciplinary proceedings.
 The right to have others present during institutional disciplinary proceedings applies regardless of where the incident occurs.
-Complainants will be notified of their right to file a criminal complaint at any point before, during or after the College's harassment evaluation procedures.